Jaimeloeuf/yatbl/README.md

 ## Introduction
 Building telegram bots should be fun simple and easy, which is what all libraries advertise.
-Which is true, until, you start to build more complex bots.
+Which is true... until, you start to build more complex bots.
 Too often, the bot library/framework gets in your way either because it is too opinionated or just have too many design restrictions.
+Libraries should help you achieve your goals and if you feel like you are fighting your library too often, this might be the change that you are looking for.

 The aim of this library is just to be a thin wrapper around the actualy telegram API so that you can go FAST and BIG without needing to setup the bare basics.

 This library provides 3 types of functionalities:
 1. A super simple wrapper around the telegram API exposed to you so that you can focus on building your applications and logic the way you want it to be, and have full control over communications with telegram servers.
-2. Optional, shorthand methods that can be imported seperately and attached to core service to simplify some basic operations like "reply_to_message".
+2. Optional, shorthand methods that can be imported seperately and attached to core service to provide some basic operations like "reply_to_message", if you dont want to always deal with the raw update object and "tapi" method
 3. A open API for you to create custom shorthands as plugins for you to use throughout your bot.